-If nobody will help you... or if somebody tries to help, and your fellow party members interfere so the two of you still cannot defeat it... you must run away.
+If nobody will help you . . . or if somebody tries to help, and your fellow party members interfere so the two of you still cannot defeat it . . . you must run away.

 If you run away, you don't get any levels or treasure.
 You don't even get to Loot the Room.
-And you don't always escape unharmed...
+And you don't always escape unharmed . . .

 Roll the die.
 You only escape on a 5 or better.
-Some magic items make it easier or harder to run away.
-And some monsters are fast, and give you a penalty to your roll.
+Some items or abilities make it easier or harder to run away.
+And some monsters are fast or slow, and give you a penalty or bonus to your roll.

 If you escape, discard the monster.
 You get no treasure.
-There are usually no bad effects... but read the card.
+There are usually no bad effects . . . but read the card.
 Some monsters hurt you even if you get away from them!